iclr-blogposts/2024/_posts/2024-05-07-mode-switching.md

-exploit more and generate more return, they don't specifically explain why training with mode-switching is superior; in particular, the slightly greater return is not necessary for learning an optimal policy as long as a similar state distribution is reached by a suboptimal policy.
+exploit more and generate more return, they don't specifically explain why training with mode-switching is superior; in particular, the slightly greater return is not necessary for learning an optimal policy as long as a similar state distribution is reached during training.
 One possibility is the fact that mode-switching policies train on a more diverse set of behavior and must generalize to that diversity.
 Reinforcement learning algorithms are notorious at overfitting <d-cite